oehrlis/oracle-free-labs/config/odbenc/startup/README.md

 This folder contains startup scripts that are executed every time the container starts.
-Use these scripts for recurring configuration tasks that must be applied after the database and the `ODBDEMO` PDB are opened.
+Use these scripts for recurring configuration tasks that must be applied after the database and the `ODBENC` PDB are opened.

 ## Scripts in Use